 The city planners, however, had an idea to revitalize the downtown Las Vegas district by closing off Fremont street and erecting a massive roof over it to create a beautiful pedestrian mall.

 Every new year this mall is a bustling location for a free New Year’s Eve venue known as the Fremont Street Experience.
 Three large bandstand stages are set up and a night of tribute bands is scheduled.

 If you want to stay on Fremont Street itself, you will want to book early.
 The refurbished Golden Nugget gets booked up fast.
 But if you do get a booking here, it will be considerably less expensive than on the main strip.
 Another great option for hotels are the resorts along the Boulder Highway.
 Very affordable and close enough to Fremont street.

 The cost of entering is $10 for Nevada residents and $20 for non-residents and includes party hats and favours.

 Make sure you arrive very early the shows start at 6:00 PM and if you are going to eat in one of the casino restaurants do so earlier rather than later as they fill up fast.
-Remember that alcohol on the street is allowed but plastic bottle only.
+Remember that alcohol on the street is allowed but plastic bottles only.
 Do not bring glass it will be confiscated.
 Park yourself near a bandstand to enjoy the great music.

 The Famous Fremont Roof – The Fremont Experience